 Possible biocontrol agents are being investigated.

 Sign up early to reduce disappointment.
-The PHBG want you to register now to hire their weed wipers in 2021.
+The PHBG want you to register now to hire their weed wipers.

 'The short control window associated with Cape tulip means waiting until its orange flowers appear to remind you to hire some equipment might mean you miss out.
-One Cape tulip weed wiper already has around 10 weeks of landholder registrations assigned', The PHBG weed education officer warns.
+In 2021 one Cape tulip weed wiper already has around 10 weeks of landholder registrations assigned before the season began', says PHBG weed education officer.

 Cape tulip is a toxic, declared weed which had perfect growing conditions in 2020.
 Some properties across the PHBG operational area saw a surprising increase in plant germinations.